JcBonassin/JcBonassin.github.io/_posts/2021-04-06-weather_today_in_a_ruby_cli.markdown

       @weather_today.location = data[:name]
 ```

 Once I located all data I needed for current weather and also forecast I started bulding my CLI.
-I wanted to ge the following results:
+I wanted to get the following results:

 - Check the current weather at current location and Forecast for the next 5 days
 - Check the current weather and Forecast for the next 5 days at any city you name in the world plus a link to the city location on Google Maps.
 It only will work with city names.